Frontier High School (Bakersfield, California): Athletics

 Mike Gibson is the FHS athletic director.
 FHS sports teams are called the Titans, and have their home games on campus.
-The Titans participate in the Southwest Yosemite League (Div.
-II, CIF Central Section) and have varsity, junior varsity, and frosh/soph teams.
+The Titans participate in the South Yosemite League CIF Central Section and have varsity, junior varsity, and frosh/soph teams.
 The Titan Girls' golf and soccer teams have won the California Interscholastic Federation championship in both.

-In 2010, Frontier won the Valley Championship in baseball in the (Div.
-II, CIF Central Section) playoffs Its football team also hosted the Valley Championship in the (Div.
-II, CIF Central Section) playoffs.

 The sports FHS participates in, and their respective levels are: